-Diabetes NZ respects the confidentiality of the information we gather and we are committed to upholding individual privacy.
-Diabetes NZ will take all reasonable steps to ensure that individual information and the effective dissemination of that information is protected from misuse or unauthorised disclosure.
+- We at Diabetes NZ respect the confidentiality of the information we gather and we are committed to upholding individual privacy.
+We will take all reasonable steps to ensure that your personal information is protected from misuse or unauthorised disclosure.

-This policy ensures that Diabetes NZ complies with obligations under the relevant privacy legislation (in particular the Privacy Act) and any future amendments or changes.
+- This policy ensures that we will comply with our obligations under the relevant privacy legislation (in particular the Privacy Act 1993) and any future amendments or changes.

-Diabetes NZ and its employees and volunteers should ensure that adequate precautions are undertaken to ensure the confidentiality and integrity of personal or proprietary information and also to protect the privacy of employees, volunteers, members, donors and funders.
+- Our employees and volunteers will ensure the confidentiality and integrity of personal or proprietary information and protect the privacy of employees, volunteers, members, donors and funders.

-Diabetes NZ only uses confidential and personal information for the purposes of its ordinary operations.
+- We use confidential and personal information only for the purposes of our ordinary course of operations.
+(See Purposes for which Diabetes NZ holds personal information.)
 This information should not be disseminated or misused to the detriment of Diabetes NZ or its members.
 For this purpose, Diabetes NZ:

-- Does not sell, rent, or lease personal information to any other party (unless required by law).
+- Will not release your personal information to any other party unless required by law.
+(See below under maintenance of the law.)

-- Keeps security measures in place to prevent unauthorised access or distribution.
+- Keeps security measures in place to prevent unauthorised access or distribution of your personal information.

-- Uses employment, volunteering, and membership information only for the purpose that the information has been gathered.
+- Uses employment, volunteering, and membership information only for the purpose for which that information has been gathered.

 - Respects the privacy principles stated in the Privacy Act.